 In the last couple of weeks, I would get a little better then re-flare up twice as bad.
 Recently, my calf, IT band, and glutes have been super tender, most likely due to them trying to compensate for the hip injury.
 Rather than have tons of ice packs all over my body I decided to just get it over with and take an ice bath.

 About 45 minutes later my toes were still numb, and I had to run them under some warm water.
 It took another 15 minutes of soaking my legs up to my calves in warm water to regain feeling.
 So this doesn’t happen again, I did some research for tomorrow.
 I’d thought I’d share some of the tips I found from around the web.

 6 Simple Tips For Using An Ice Bath for Injury Recovery

-Injury recovery isn’t that much different from post workout recovery, only it takes a lot longer because the damage is more severe.
-I read a lot about ice baths and although they are most popular among endurance athletes, some athletes involved in strength sports find benefits from regularly including them.
-I never thought I’d need to take an ice bath, but prolonged injury will make you do just about anything to get back in the game.
-Now, 2 hours post my ice bath and almost hypothermic episode I can say I’m pain free for the first time in weeks.
-For me thats all the proof I need to bare a little discomfort for both injury healing and injury prevention…. so here are a couple quick tips I picked up after doing some reading…
+Injury recovery isn’t that much different from post-workout recovery.
+However, it takes a lot longer because the damage is more severe.
+I read a lot about ice baths, and although they are most popular among endurance athletes, some athletes involved in strength sports find benefits from regularly including them.
+I never thought I’d need to take an ice bath, but a prolonged injury will make you do just about anything to get back in the game.
+Now, 2 hours post my ice bath and an almost hypothermic episode I can say I’m pain-free for the first time in weeks.
+For me that’s all the proof I need to bare a little discomfort for both injury healing and injury prevention…. so here are a couple of quick tips I picked up after doing some reading…

 1. Fill the bath up to above your thighs, then dump in ice.
 It’s easier to get into cold water than dump ice in, then to get into ice water.